 Insider Tip No 3 – Plan your Transport

 Often people think that Malta is tiny and you can walk everywhere.
 Yes, Malta is small, but not that small.
 Valletta and the Three Cities are easy to walk around.
 But most historical places and beaches are farther away from Valletta or Sliema.
 You can’t get there on foot.
-There are a lot of hills, some steep, so walking can be challenging.
-Furthermore, many roads have no pavement for pedestrians.
-It might be dangerous.

 I recommend renting a car if you stay in Malta for one week or longer.
 Use Discover Cars for the best price and choice.
 You can pick up a car at the airport and keep it throughout your trip.

 Then, travelling around the island will be more flexible.
-You need to be aware that Malta drives on the left.
+You need to be aware that Malta drives on the left like in the UK.
 Getting used to it is easy.
-Don’t rush yourself.
+Just don’t rush.
 Take your time and avoid busy roads until you feel comfortable (more driving tips are here).
-Malta has free street parking, but finding a spot can take some time.
-Several private parking areas are in the central parts of the island.

 For more information, check out my guide to transportation in Malta.

-Insider Tip No 4 – Avoid Travelling to Malta during the Peak
+Insider Tip No 4 – Avoid Travelling to Malta during the Peak Season

 July and August are the peak months in Malta.
 During these months, Malta can get crowded.
 The lines at popular tourist destinations are long, and the beaches are packed.
 So, it might be challenging to enjoy the island’s attractions.